 There’s also a bonus here, if you’re working with the right GPS tracking software.
 You can immediately locate your stolen vehicle online, monitor its route in real-time, and even let the police know where it’s heading.
 With the cops in hot pursuit, the thief is far less likely to be able to take your truck to a secure location and begin chopping it up—let alone steal any expensive tools or equipment you have stored in that vehicle.
 Just like this business owner.

-Those are just a few of the many benefits of geofence technology—and, more broadly, of signing up with the right telematics tracking partner for your fleet.
+Those are just a few of the many benefits of geofences—and, more broadly, of signing up with the right telematics tracking partner for your fleet.
 Learn more about ClearPathGPS and our solution by requesting a demo.

 At ClearPathGPS, we are focused on helping our customers improve their operations and bottomline.
 Our top-rated GPS fleet tracking solutions provide real-time data insights and tools needed to more effectively manage the vehicles, people, and assets businesses send into the field everyday.
 Can ClearPathGPS help your operations get better results?
 Let’s find out – request a demo or contact us today!